davidakennedy/davidakennedy.com/_src/blog/2011-06-02-the-web-can-cost-a-little-bit/index.md

   - Open Web
 ---

 Free services litter the web.
-The web is built on &#8220;free&#8221; after all.
+The web is built on "free" after all.

 Gmail, Facebook, Twitter and the like all give services away, supplementing it with advertising and account upgrades.
 That's called [freemium](http://en.wikipedia.org/wiki/Freemium).
 I use to be totally opposed to paying for things like that.
 Friends upgraded their [Flickr](http://flickr.com/) accounts.
 Not me.
 I switched to [Posterous](http://posterous.com/).